History of Bates College: Maine State Seminary

-Burning of Parsonsfield

 Governor of New Hampshire, brother of Oren Burbank Cheney, and early trustee of the college, Person Colby Cheney.

-The Parsonsfield Seminary mysteriously burned down in 1853, at midnight.
-The overall account of the burning remains unclear with sources varying on the actual occurrences.
-When recounting its burning, Cheney, stated, "the bell tower flickered in flames while the children ran from its pillar-brick walls".
-The fire was believed to have killed three school children, and two fugitive slaves, leading to a brief and unsuccessful investigation, noted as an act of murder and arson.
-The reason as to why the Seminary burned down remains unclear, with opponents of abolitionism traditionally, but not definitively, held accountable.
-News of the burning caused Cheney to advocate for the building of a new seminary in another part of Maine.

-Maine State Seminary

-The "Maine State Seminary" expanded to include liberal arts academics in 1855, making it one of the oldest liberal arts colleges in the United States.
+The Maine State Seminary was founded with liberal arts academics in 1855, making it one of the oldest liberal arts colleges in the United States.
 Its founding made it the oldest coeducational college in the New England.
 Cheney met with religious and political leaders in Topsham, Maine, to discuss the formation of a school that catered to Free Will Baptists and was based on principles of egalitarianism, liberty, and scholarship.
-He began his speech by stating:We do not propose an Academy [referring to Colby College (then Waterville Academy)], but a school of higher order, between a college [referring to Bowdoin College] and an Academy.
-We shall petition the state legislature to suitably endow, as well as incorporate, such an institution.
-We know our claim is good and intend openly and manfully and we trust in a Christian spirit to press it.
-If we fail next winter, we shall try another legislature.
-If we fail on a second trial, we shall try a third and a fourth.The speech was well received and of the one required, twenty-four petitions were submitted to the Maine State Legislature.
+He began his speech by stating:We do not propose an Academy [referring to Colby College (then Waterville Academy)], but a school of higher order, between a college [referring to Bowdoin College] and an Academy.The speech was well received and of the one required, twenty-four petitions were submitted to the Maine State Legislature.
 After minimal delay the charter was approved and appropriated with $15,000 for its conception.
-With Cheney's influence in the legislature, the Maine State Seminary was chartered on March 16, 1855, and implemented a liberal arts and theological curriculum, making it one of the oldest liberal arts colleges in the United States.
+With Cheney's influence in the legislature, the Maine State Seminary was chartered on March 16, 1855.
+The campus ran parallel to Frye Street, an area that was part of an affluent residential district of Lewiston.
+Soon after establishment multiple donors, including members of the Boston elite, stepped forward to finance portions of the school, such as Seth Hathorn, who donated the first library and academic building, which was renamed Hathorn Hall.